 Another triumphant report came from festival co-organizer Charles LeFevre, founder of a company that grows and sells tree saplings with truffles on their roots.
 A truffiere he planted 7 years ago for clients in northern California has started to bear.
 All the clients need now is a trained dog to locate the buried treasure.
 “We know there are truffles,” said the expectant farmer.
 “We can smell them.
 We just can’t see them.”

 The list goes on: Dr. Marvin Hausman, M.D., a medical researcher whose resume includes developing drugs for major pharmaceutical companies, is now interested in the antioxidant potential of truffles and is already selling a proprietary mushroom-based nutraceutical called Mushroom Matrix.
 There was even a slick young consultant on hand, a sure sign of an industry coming of age.
-Robert Chang's American Truffle Company offers guidance to investors who want to launch a truffle business—in return for a 30% equity stake in
+Robert Chang’s American Truffle Company offers guidance to investors who want to launch a truffle business—in return for a 30% equity stake in the new company.

 Photos: field, Charles LeFevre; close-up, Georgia Freedman.